Quick start

 <button class="button primary">Primary button</button>

-<button class="button outline">Outline button</button>
+<button class="button primary outline">Outline button</button>

-<div class="notification info my-large">
+<div class="notification info my-xlarge">

 Chassis ships with sensible defaults so a page like this looks reasonable with zero configuration.